jhpce-jhu/jhpce_mkdocs/docs/files/files-overview.md

 ## Data Protection Policies

 We will be publishing information  about cluster and university policies for the protection of certain classes of information in [this document](../files/data-security.md).

+## Navigating Deep Directory Trees

+Many researchers use directory and file names to create logical structures of significant complexity to organize their files.
+The complexity increases over time as new projects and data sets come along.
+Long file or directory names are used to make things as self-obvious as possible.

+It can be a hassle to move around quickly and efficiently between directories you are frequently using.

+If you have to switch between two directories with long paths, the techniques in [this document](../files/deep-paths.md) can make life better.